Movax12/ca65hl/manual.md

     mb x := CurrentWorld + #1 & #%00000111

-It will figure out the right side is going to have to use the accumulator due to the operators, output the correct code ending with a **tax**.
+The macro will determine right side is going to have to use the accumulator due to the operators, output the correct code ending with a **tax**.
 If the assignment was the accumulator, there would be no output for the assignment (since the accumulator is already holding the